NateBrownProjects/TheHiveProject/README.md

 - Play...
 - Whats the Date today?
 - Manually Type in your Commands
-- CAN NOW USE CALCULATOR using the command: "calculator"
+- Use Calculator using the command: "calculator"
+- CAN NOW ASK WEATHER!: "weather, rain, wind, temprature, cloud"